daob/Measurement-error-models/chapter1.md

 In this exercise, you will start by reproducing the "criterion correlations" for discussing your health with a general practiction (GP) from the slides.
 Then you will look at other variables in the dataset.

 Note that the example code uses `dplyr` pipes and the `select` function.
-This is not mandatory but just easier to read: <https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html>
+This is not mandatory but just easier to read, see <https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html>

-Possibly helpful: the ESS "variables and questions" Appendix for a full list of variables and their names and possible values: <http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf>
+Possibly helpful: the [ESS "variables and questions" Appendix](http://www.europeansocialsurvey.org/docs/round7/survey/ESS7_appendix_a7_e03_0.pdf) for a full list of variables and their names and possible values.

 *** =instructions
  - Correlate health discussion with the GP with the following variables: doing sports, sleeping problems, body-mass index, and age.
 Check this gives the same result as in the slides